medovina/natty/README.md

 At this stage there is basically none, aside from what you see in this README file.
 I'll try to improve this over time.

-Reading [`nat.n`](nat.n) may give you an idea of the syntactic constructs that Natty currently understands.
-You could try running Natty on your own input file with custom axioms and theorems, but be warned that syntax not already present in `nat.n` is very unlikely to work.
+Reading [`nat1.n`](nat1.n) and other input files may give you an idea of the syntactic constructs that Natty currently understands.
+You could try running Natty on your own input file with custom axioms and theorems, but be warned that syntax not already present in `nat1.n` or other files is very unlikely to work.

 ### Evaluation

 The Python program `eval.py` evaluates Natty and several other provers (E, Vampire, Zipperposition) on a set of THF files.
-To use it, first use Natty to export the theorems from `nat.n` to THF files:
+To use it, first use Natty to export the theorems from `nat1.n` to THF files:

 ```
-$ natty -x math/nat.n
+$ natty -x math/nat1.n
 ```

 After that, run

 ```
-$ python eval.py -pnatty thf/nat
+$ python eval.py -pnatty thf/nat1
 ```

-That will run Natty on all the THF files in the `nat` subdirectory, and generate a results file `nat_results.csv` that you can open in any spreadsheet program.
+That will run Natty on all the THF files in the `nat1` subdirectory, and generate a results file `nat1_results.csv` that you can open in any spreadsheet program.
 After '-p' you may alternately specify the name of a different prover to evaluate, one of 'e', 'vampire' or 'zipperposition'.
 Any such prover will need to be in your `PATH`.
 To evaluate all of these provers at once, run

 ```
-$ python eval.py -a thf/nat
+$ python eval.py -a thf/nat1
 ```

 ### References